 Copyight © 2002 Sylvan Zaft.
-This is the 19th chapter of Esperanto: A Language for the Global Village.
+Here is the nineteenth chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is firstname.lastname@example.org.
+For any other use, including publication, you must first get permission.

 Many Esperantists have devoted themselves to the creation of a considerable body of literature in the last hundred years.
 Much of this literature consists of translations from a large number of languages.
 Much of it consists of original work.
 Let us first take a look at the works in translation and then at the original works.

 From Literatures Large and Small